Mahdicherni/Adapting-LIDAR-annotation-techniques-to-FMCW-RADAR-pointcclouds/README.md

 ### TensorFlow Version Upgrade:
 - **Upgraded from TensorFlow 1.9 to 2.10** due to incompatibility with Windows 11 and the latest CUDA toolkits.

-### Architecture Modifications:
-1. **Noise Simulation**:
-   - Added a `GaussianNoise` layer to the `resBlock` of the architecture.
-This simulates noise in radar point clouds, making the network more robust to radar-specific noise.

 2. **Mixed Precision Training**:
    - Implemented mixed precision training to optimize performance due to limitations in the available GPU vRAM memory.